Trauma Counselling in Camberwell

-Trauma can leave deep emotional wounds that affect how we feel, think, and relate to the world.
-Counselling for the effects of trauma offers a safe, supportive space to gently explore these experiences at your own pace.
-Together, we work to understand how past events may be impacting your present, and find ways to help you feel more grounded, connected, and in control.
-Counselling is shaped around what feels comfortable and helpful for you.
+Trauma can leave deep emotional wounds that shape how we think, feel, and relate to the world.
+Counselling for trauma provides a safe and supportive space to gently explore these experiences at your own pace.
+Together, we can look at how past events may be affecting your present, and find ways to help you feel more grounded, connected, and in control.
+Counselling is tailored around what feels comfortable and supportive for you.

 Martina Luongo